 The Atwood Sphere was originally housed in Chicago’s first natural history museum, the Laflin Memorial Building.
 Today it is part of the Lincoln Park Zoo.
+Our Chicago Highlights Tour cruises right past both the zoo and building.
 Matthew Laflin was an early settler of Chicago who had lived in Fort Dearborn and made a good deal of money off real estate holdings.
 In 1893 he donated to the Chicago Academy of Sciences to build Chicago’s first natural history museum.
 Laflin insisted the museum should be free to allow equal access for everyone to its natural history collections.
 Looking at the building’s architecture, we see columns and a pediment, which are classical features.
 This architectural style was very prominent during and after the 1893 World’s Columbian Exposition.

 The Atwood Sphere has been altered and moved about over history, but it’s great to see it restored to its original glory at the Adler Planetarium.
 The ride into the Atwood Sphere will not only let you marvel at the stars but also–I hope–motivate you to turn off a light or two in combat of the changes to the stars we see in Chicago at night.